caerphoto/bounty_tracker/README.md

 <http://bounty.caer.me/>

-Probably it's easiest if you use that, but if you'd rather run the app on your own private server or whatever, you're welcome to do that.

 The first step is to register your guild.
 This will create a guild account, with the Admin login being for you (and other officers, if you share the admin password with them), and the Member login being for regular members.
 Both logins